avan06/PS4CheaterNeo/README.md

 Determine whether to enable verifying Section values when locking cheat items, `Default enabled`.
 (0.9.4.1)
 - `VerifySectionWhenRefresh`:
 Determine whether to enable verifying Section values when refreshing the cheat list, `Default enabled`.
 (0.9.4.1)
+- `CheatAutoRefresh`:
+Determines whether to enable Auto Refresh in main window. `Default disabled`.
+(0.9.9.2)
+- `CheatAutoRefreshShowStatus`:
+Determines whether to display its execution status in the main window when CheatAutoRefresh is enabled. `Default disabled`.
+(0.9.9.2)
+- `CheatAutoRefreshTimerInterval`:
+Determines the Interval of AutoRefreshTimer when AutoRefresh is enabled, in milliseconds. `Default 2500`.
+(0.9.9.2)

 ### Query
 - `AutoPerformGetProcesses`: